 Susan Carroll leads the Office of the Secretary to support our leaders in delivering the vision and strategy for Transport for NSW with our Ministers and across government.
 This office provides a range of services including:

-- Cabinet strategic support
+- cabinet strategic support

-- Business coordination and strategic advice
+- executive coordination and advice.

-Peter leads our Infrastructure and Place division, which plans, develops and delivers transport infrastructure that capitalise on commercial opportunities to help develop liveable, vibrant places for the community.
+Camilla leads our Infrastructure and Place division, which plans, develops and delivers transport infrastructure that capitalise on commercial opportunities to help develop liveable, vibrant places for the community.
 The division: